Check out the piano4t blog

 At higher grades you must be able to discuss with the examiner musical features such as texture, structure, style, and period of a piece of music.
 My own web pages to help with these parts of the test at Grade 5+ and at GCSE are available here!

-You may describe the period of the music in quite general terms at Grade V. For maximum points, get to know the names of the key periods - words like:
+You can describe the style of the music in quite general terms at Grade V. For maximum points, try to use musical terminology related to theh time you think it was written or the genre it is part of.
+Consider words like:

 Or you may relate the music to a composer you know such as

-If it sounds like a piece you have played, say so - if it is from the same rough era, the examiner will give you credit for that...
-Always read the little notes at the foot of your exam pieces so you know a bit about when they were written and can start to relate that to what you hear in the music.
+If it sounds like a piece you have played, say so - if it is clearly in the same style, the examiner will give you credit for that...
+Always read the little notes at the foot of your exam pieces so you know a bit about how to describe what you hear in the music in terms of musical style.